Introspection or svādhyāyam – the third Niyama

-School of Yoga explains svādhyāyam (introspection), the third niyama (self-control)
+What is svādhyāyam (introspection), the third niyama (self-control)?

-Gross (sthūla) – This covers all aspects that can be cognised by the senses (indriya), cognitive apparatus (manas) and logic (buddhi).
+Gross (sthūla) – The gross aspect is everything that can be cognised by the senses (indriya), cognitive apparatus (manas) and logic (buddhi).

 For example: the world we see around us is made of the primordial elements (panchabhūtas) such as earth (prithvi), water (áp), fire (agni), air (vāyu), space (ākāṣa).

-• All of these elements can be sensed by the sensory system and decoded into what they represent by the cognitive and logical apparatus.
+• Firstly, all natural elements can be sensed by the sensory system and decoded by the cognitive and logical apparatus.

-• So, when we shop for vegetables, we look at the gross aspects of the vegetable – its colour, texture and feel to ascertain its health through our sensory apparatus and this is decoded by our cognitive and logical apparatus.
+• For example, when we shop for vegetables, we look at the gross aspects of the vegetable.
+For instance, we check colour, texture and feel to ascertain its health through our sensory apparatus.
+Then, this information is decoded by our cognitive and logical apparatus.

-For example – The internal combustion engine is driven on the principle of “Ideal gas law” which says that increasing the temperature of a gas increases the pressure that makes it want to expand.
+For example – The internal combustion engine is driven on the principle of “Ideal gas law” that when the temperature of a gas is increased, pressure increases and this makes the gas expand.

 • The gross (sthūla) element is the internal combustion engine, which is physically available to the senses in the form of earth, water, fire, air and space (panchabhūtas).